Edna Staebler and I met and bonded over Indian food.

 |Oil for frying|

-- Heat the oil in a fryer or a high-sided pot until hot enough for deep fat frying (180C/375F).
+- Heat 3-4 cm oil in a fryer or a high-sided pot until it reaches 180C (375F).
 Take the usual safety precautions when deep-fat frying.

 - Sift the flours with the dry spices.
 Mix together the coriander, garlic, ginger, chillies (if using), curry leaves (if using), ghee and lemon juice (if using) and add to the spiced flour.
 Stir in enough water to bring it to the consistency of heavy cream.
 Coat the onions in the batter.
 The batter shouldn’t be clumpy and it shouldn’t run off, but cling to the strands.